OffchainLabs/bold-validator-starter-kit/README.md

 ## Step 1: Prepare pre-requisites
 - Install and start [Docker](https://docs.docker.com/engine/install/) locally and ensure you have Docker Compose (you can verify this by running `docker compose version` which should return the version of Docker Compose you are running)
 - Download and install [Jq](https://jqlang.github.io/jq/download/)
-- An **Ethereum Sepolia** testnet account with at least 100 Sepolia ETH to stake on assertions, and therefore, open challenges.
+- An **Ethereum Sepolia** testnet account with at least 150 Sepolia ETH to stake on assertions, and also open challenges.
+The base stake to become an assertion poster is 100 Sepolia ETH.
 - An RPC connection to Ethereum Sepolia.
 We recommend using your own Ethereum Sepolia node to avoid potential rate limits imposed by 3rd party providers
 - Ensure your machine has, at minimum, 8 GB of RAM and 4 CPU cores (if using AWS, we recommend a `t3 xLarge`)